clarissdev/data-visualization-project-2/proposal.md

 - Conduct peer reviews on other proposals.
 (All)
 - Start basic development:
   - Set up the R Shiny environment.
-(Dev)
+(Thanh)
   - Begin developing the user interface components.
-(Dev)
+(Thanh)
-- Begin frontend implementation for basic algorithm visualizations (Dev)
+- Begin frontend implementation for basic algorithm visualizations (Dat)
 - Explore and experiment with visualization techniques learned in the Data Visualization course.
-(Tester)
+(Dat)

 ### Week 5 (06/05 - 12/05): Response to Reviews and Continued Development